stanleybak/quantized_nn_backreach/README.md

 For an persistent process that will keep running when ssh closes, and then shuts down the connection use:
 ~> stdbuf -oL python3 backreach.py >& stdout.txt &

-if you also want to shut down the machine when things are done, try this one instead (untested, not sure if it actually stops it:
+alternatively, if you also want to shut down the machine when things are done, try this one instead (untested, not sure if it actually stops it:
 ~> (stdbuf -oL python3 backreach.py >& stdout.txt && sudo halt) &